scalasm/aws-lambda-mcp-cookbook/docs/index.md

 ### **Features**

-* PURE Lambda - not web adapter, no FastMCP required!
+* PURE Lambda - not web adapter, no FastMCP required or Web adapter with FastMCP.
 * Python Serverless MCP server with a recommended file structure.
 * MCP Tools input validation: check argument types and values
 * CDK infrastructure with infrastructure tests and security tests.